-- 1. Tell the students you're going to give them about 10 minutes to discuss some statements about 'social issues'.
-Explain that they will have two opportunities to discuss them.
-Point out to your students that 'social issues' is a subject area for Grade 11 rather than Grade 10.
-However, it is a useful springboard for reviewing the Grade 10 Language Function of 'expressing ideas tentatively'. - 2.
+- 1. Tell the students you're going to give them about 10 minutes to discuss some statements about social issues.
+Explain that they will have two opportunities to discuss them. - 2.
 The first time, you want to see what language they can use, and how accurately they speak so you can make suggestions on how they could make their conversations more complex and accurate the second time. - 3.
-Put the students in pairs and give them about 7 minutes to discuss the questions on Worksheet 3.
+Put the students in pairs and give them about 7 minutes to discuss the questions on Worksheet 2.
 As they speak, note down examples of errors in grammar, lexis and pronunciation.
 Try to notice when students struggle to explain an idea. - 4.
 If you can think of a suitable word or expression they could use, note down the way they say it and your suggestion.
-Encourage them to note down in their first language any words they can't think of in English. - 5.
-At the end, spend a few minutes asking them what they spoke about focus on the subjects and ideas (not the language they used).
+Encourage them to note down in their first language any words they can't think of in English.

+5. At the end, spend a few minutes asking them what they spoke about - focus on the subjects and ideas (not the language they used).